percona/pxb-docs/docs/xtrabackup-option-reference.md

 ### --compress-zstd-level(=#)

 This option specifies `ZSTD` compression level.
+Compression levels provide a trade-off between the speed of compression and the size of the compressed files.
+A lower compression level provides faster compression speed but larger file sizes.
+A higher compression level provides lower compression speed but smaller file sizes.
+For example, set level 1 if the compression speed is the most important for you.
+Set level 19 if the size of the compressed files is the most important.

 The default value is 1.
 Allowed range of values is from 1 to 19.

 ### --copy-back()
 Copy all the files in a previously made backup from the backup directory to